-Pat is the Great Grand Daughter to Yet-choo-nook, English name, Ellen Murphy.
+Pat and Vickie are the Great Grand Daughters to Yet-choo-nook, English name, Ellen Murphy.
 Ellen Murphy was born in 1841 in Fresno County near Auberry, California.
 Ellen Murphy's Mother was Wa-see-it, Dumna (Cassons according to BIA enrollment records) and Kachayi Yokuts.
 According to the BIA, Ellen Murphy's Father was Soda-guy-dona, (another spelling: Gaida'na) Kechayi Yokuts.
 Soda-guy-dona or Gai-da-na was Wa-see-it's 2nd husband.
 Family records and Ellen Murphy indicate Chief Katana, (another spelling possibly, Ki-tah-nah) one of 400 Chiefs to have signed Treaties with the State in 1851 was her father.
 There could be another spelling of his name or he could have been called by another name as the name Katana or Ki-tah-nah does not appear on the Treaties.
 The BIA enrollment records have Yet-choo-nook and her family and the descendents that registered, enrolled as Cassons/Kechayi Yokuts.
 Domingo-Perez, Tom-mas(aka Tom-kit, aka Tom-quit, aka Toom-mas) and Jose-Antonio, who were all in Ellen Murphy's family, were signers of Treaties N, at Camp Barbour, on the San Joaquin River in 1851.
 Tom-mas(aka Tom-kit, aka Tom-quit, aka Toom-mas) was Ellen Murphy's grandfather.
 In fact, our peoples, historical records will show have always been Dumna Yokuts of Table Mountain Rancheria in Friant, California, ancestral land of the Dumna people.
 Questions will always remain why we are called Cassons.
 Cassons was a generic name given to many of the San Joaquin Valley Tribes.

 Chief Tom Kit died at Ku-yu-illik on the south side of the river, sadly all under water now.
 His son, Wis-cha is buried there, His daughter Wa-see-it as well.